-The Maximum Special Tax for each Assessor's Parcel classified as Developed Property for any Fiscal Year shall be the amount determined by the greater of (a) the application of the Assigned Annual Special Tax or (b) the application of the Backup Annual Special Tax for a given Final Subdivision Map.
+The Maximum Special Tax for each Assessor's Parcel classified as Developed Property within a particular Zone in each Fiscal Year shall be the greater of (i) the application of the Assigned Annual Special Tax for such Zone or (ii) the application of the Backup Annual Special Tax for a given Final Subdivision Map for such Zone.

-2. Undeveloped Property
+2. Approved Property or Undeveloped Property

-The Maximum Special Tax for each Assessor's Parcel classified as Undeveloped Property for any Fiscal Year shall be the amount determined by the application of the Assigned Annual Special Tax.
+The Maximum Special Tax for each Assessor's Parcel classified as Approved Property or Undeveloped Property within a particular Zone in each Fiscal Year shall be the amount determined by the application of the Assigned Annual Special Tax for such Zone.